The Clean Energy Improvement Program is available in participating municipalities in Alberta.

 City of Leduc

 Town of Rocky Mountain House

 Only municipalities which have passed an applicable bylaw can begin the process of launching a clean energy improvement program.
 Alberta’s first municipality launched late in 2021 and the program will continue to launch in new markets several times a year.

-Forthcoming programs for residential property owners include:
+Programs for residential property owners expected to launch in coming years include:

 - City of Calgary